Speaker Resources

 • Minimal slides are best—-avoid walls of text and long lists of bullets.

 • Light background with dark text is easiest to read; be mindful that the projection screen is white.
+Choose fonts with adequate spacing between letters, and avoid thin or cursive fonts.

 • If your talk requires live coding or using the terminal, make sure your editor or terminal settings are legible.
 Dark text on a light background (high contrast) with a large font is best.